rsssruthi26/problemSolving/README.md

 				 				  	At the end: 0(1) if tail pointer is maintained, otherwise O(n) In the middle: O(1) if node reference is known, otherwise O(n)

-2. CircularLinkedList - The last node points to the first node, completing a full circle of nodes.
+2. circularLinkedList - The last node points to the first node, completing a full circle of nodes.
 So, no null element at the end.
 						Use cases: Useful in the implementation of the queue data structure.
 						Traversing from the last node to the head node can be done in constant time